 Allergies and asthma often go hand-in-hand.
 Allergic rhinitis (also called hay fever) is inflammation of the inside lining of the nose and is the single most common chronic allergic disease.
 In those with allergic rhinitis, increased sensitivity (allergy) to a substance causes your body’s immune cells to release histamines in response to contact with the allergens.
 Histamines, along with other chemicals, lead to allergy symptoms.
 The most common allergens enter the body through the airway.

 With allergic rhinitis, you may feel a constant runny nose, ongoing sneezing, swollen nasal passages, excess mucus, weepy eyes, and a scratchy throat.
 A cough may result from the constant postnasal drip.
 Many times asthma symptoms are triggered by allergic rhinitis.
 Your doctor may prescribe medications to control the allergies and, in doing so, the cough and other asthma symptoms may subside.

 Exercise-induced asthma is a type of asthma triggered by exercise or physical exertion.
 Many people with asthma experience some degree of symptoms with exercise.
 However, there are many people without asthma, including Olympic athletes, who develop symptoms only during exercise.

 With exercise-induced asthma, airway narrowing peaks five to 20 minutes after exercise begins, making it difficult to catch your breath.
+The symptoms begin within few minutes of exercise and peak or worsen a few minutes after stopping exercise.
 You may have symptoms of an asthma attack with wheezing and coughing.
 Your doctor can tell you if you need use an asthma inhaler (bronchodilator) before exercise to prevent these uncomfortable asthma symptoms.

 For more detail, see WebMD’s article Exercise-Induced Asthma.